 One of the most important fronts in the struggle for women's human rights is around sexual and reproductive autonomy, and the coercive and often violent ways in which that autonomy is suppressed.
 For example, women and girls may be forcibly sterilized because they have HIV, were born with intersex conditions, or are a member of a repressed ethnic group, or they may be subjected to virginity testing.
 Sometimes coercion takes the form of a lack of access to basic health care and contraception.

 Maternal health is an important part of sexual and reproductive health and rights.
 Worldwide, one woman dies every 90 seconds in pregnancy or childbirth - more than 350,000 women each year.
 The vast majority of these deaths are preventable.
 Lack of education about pregnancy or access to trained caregivers for ante-natal care and assisted delivery are driven by gender–based discrimination.
 In addition, violence against women increases during pregnancy.
-Amnesty International is campaigning on maternal health in five countries with disproportionately high rates of poor maternal health outcomes, including the United States.
+Learn More about Maternal Health as a human right.

 My Body, My Rights

 Amnesty has launched the My Body, My Rights campaign to help protect the rights all people have to their bodies.
 Women and girls are especially vulnerable to human rights violations regarding their sexual and reproductive health.
 Find out more at our My Body, My Rights Campaign.